PriyamvadaShah/Food-Ordering-Website-Foodie-Express-/README.md

 # Food-Ordering-Website-Foodie-Express-
-A full-stack web development project using NodeJS, ExpressJS, MongoDB ,ReactJS
+A group project for developing full-stack food delivery project using NodeJS, ExpressJS, MongoDB ,ReactJS